biosustain/THG/test_algorithms/README.md

-# Test algoritms

-This repository is a python module to evalute the different python modules (see README.md in the subfolders).
+The test algorithm repository is a python module to evalute the different python modules (see README.md in the subfolders).